ruricolist/core-lisp/README.md

 This is a fork of Pascal Costanza’s [Core Lisp][], a hygiene-compatible Lisp dialect.
-It has been forked to work with [Overlord][], an experimental build/module system for Common Lisp.
-It serves to show that Overlord can, in fact, be used to build Racket-style language towers, despite Common Lisp’s lack of hygiene, “simply” by embedding a hygiene-compatible language within Common Lisp.
+It has been forked to work with [Vernacular][], an experimental module system for Common Lisp.
+It serves to show that Vernacular can, in fact, be used to build Racket-style language towers, despite Common Lisp’s lack of hygiene, “simply” by embedding a hygiene-compatible language within Common Lisp.